 - Performance of procedures (e.g., venipuncture, arterial puncture, spinal tap, laceration repair, abscess incision and drainage, foreign body removal, splinting, bag-mask ventilation).

-Regular conferences occur at both Boston Medical Center and Boston Children’s Hospital, including didactic lectures, mock codes, hands-on practical workshops, and simulations.
+Regular educational conferences occur at both Boston Medical Center and Boston Children’s Hospital, including didactic lectures, mock codes, hands-on practical workshops, and simulations.